gabrielcessil/SimulatedAnnealing/README.md

 This repository provides a set of MATLAB functions designed to assist in the initialization of **Simulated Annealing (SA)** algorithms by calculating a suitable starting temperature `T₀`.
 This is crucial for tuning the algorithm to effectively explore the search space and avoid premature convergence.

+## What is Simulated Annealing?

+Simulated Annealing is a probabilistic optimization algorithm inspired by the physical annealing process in metallurgy.
+It is designed to find the global minimum of a cost (objective) function by probabilistically accepting both better and worse solutions during its iterative process.
+The algorithm gradually reduces the probability of accepting worse solutions over time by decreasing the "temperature" parameter.

+At high temperatures, the algorithm explores widely, potentially escaping local minima.
+As the temperature lowers, the search becomes more refined, converging toward a minimum.
+Choosing a proper initial temperature `T₀` is critical to balance exploration and exploitation effectively.

+---

+## Purpose of this Tool

-The method implemented here is based on an energy-difference-based approach, where the initial temperature `T₀` is estimated using a reference cost difference (`ΔE`) and an initial acceptance probability (`E₀`).
+This tool helps determine a suitable starting temperature `T₀` based on a typical cost difference (`ΔE`) and an initial acceptance probability (`E₀`) using the formula:

-## Purpose

-In Simulated Annealing, the choice of the initial temperature `T₀` significantly affects convergence speed and solution quality.
-The method used here computes `T₀` such that:

 ```
 T₀ = -ΔE / log(E₀)
 ```

-This formula helps define a probabilistic acceptance rule for worse solutions early in the search process, improving the exploration capacity of the SA algorithm.
+This formula allows you to set how likely the algorithm should be to accept worse solutions at the beginning of the optimization process.

 ---

 ## File Descriptions

 - **`calculate_T0.m`**
-  Computes the initial temperature `T₀` based on a user-defined energy difference and initial acceptance probability:
+  **Input:**
+  - `DELTA_E`: A typical or estimated cost (energy) increase between two candidate solutions.
+  - `E0`: A desired initial probability of accepting a worse solution.

+  **Output:**
+  - `T0`: The calculated starting temperature.

   ```matlab
   T0 = calculate_T0(DELTA_E, E0)
   ```

 - **`E0_function.m`**
-  A sample function that evaluates the acceptance probability metric `E₀`.
-Currently, it returns the maximum value in the input vector:
+  A sample function used to compute the initial acceptance metric `E₀`.
+  **Input:** A vector `x`.
+  **Output:** The maximum value in `x` (used as a proxy for E₀).

   ```matlab
   E0 = E0_function(x)
   ```

 - **`griewank_function.m`**
-  Implements the **Griewank function**, a common test benchmark for optimization algorithms with a known global minimum at the origin.
-Useful for evaluating the performance of optimization routines like Simulated Annealing:
+  A widely used test function for optimization.
+The **Griewank function** has a known global minimum at `x = [0, 0, ..., 0]`, where the function evaluates to 0.
+  **Input:** A numeric vector `x`.
+  **Output:** The function value at `x`.

   ```matlab
   f = griewank_function(x)
   ```